SamiPerttu/fundsp/README.md

 #### Waveshaping Modes

 These are arguments to the `shape` opcode.
-Shapes `Atan`, `Clip`, `Softsign` and `Tanh` all have a slope of 1 at the origin when hardness is 1 and saturate in the range -1...1.
+Shapes `Atan`, `Clip`, `Softsign` and `Tanh` all have a slope of 1 at the origin when hardness is 1, saturate in the range -1...1, and are nonexpansive up to a hardness of 1.

 - `Adaptive::new(timescale, inner)`: Apply adaptive normalizing distortion with smoothing `timescale` in seconds.
 Smoothing timescale is the time it takes for level estimation to move halfway to a new value.